 AT&T Backs Off

-Regardless of the good health of both the company and the industry, it appears that AT&T is disengaging from the smart home frontier.
+Regardless of the good health of both the company and the industry, it appears that AT&T alarm system is disengaging from the smart home frontier.
 AT&T has not officially made any announcements pertaining to its Digital Life business, including whether the subsidiary was for sale last summer, why it didn’t move, nor whether the company is available for purchase today.

 AT&T introduced Digital Life in 2013 and as of 2016 was accessible in 84 US markets.
 Numerous analysts believe that the AT&T subsidiary is still for sale and have hypothesized a number of explanations for AT&T’s unexpected strategic shift.
 One such reason is that home security is a very competitive industry and it typically yields low-margin figures.
 Another potential explanation is that the industry as a whole is growing more and more fragmented as homeowners have an assortment of DIY security options that offer comparable levels of security.